Special Education Services

-The Curriculum Assistance elective (CA) provides specialized instruction for students with disabilities who are enrolled in regular education classes.
+This yearlong Elective course provides specially designed instruction for students with disabilities who are enrolled in regular education classes.
 The four main components of CA are collaboration/communication between teacher, parent, and student, literacy and math specialized instruction/remediation, and study skills instruction.
-The student is taught to prioritize, organize, take notes, take tests, proofread, follow directions and use reference materials.
-Literacy and Math skills are taught using specially designed instruction based on students’ IEP goals.
+The focus for each student’s instruction is based on their individualized needs as outlined within their IEP.
+Study skills instruction can be utilized to teach students how to prioritize, organize, take notes, take tests, proofread, follow directions, and use reference materials.
+Literacy and Math skills are taught utilizing specially designed instruction to target the goals identified within the students’ IEP goals.

 Social Skills Essentials

-The Behavior Support Program is designed for students with significant behavioral issues as documented by the IEP, including the Behavior Intervention Plan (BIP).
-The Behavior Support Teacher (BST) provides specially designed instruction and documented behavioral monitoring for these students throughout the day in order to facilitate access to the Common Core in the Middle School Program Planning Guide Page 7 Least Restrictive Environment (LRE).
+The Behavior/Autism Support Program is designed for students with significant behavioral concerns as documented by the IEP, including the Behavior Intervention Plan (BIP).
+The Behavior Support Teacher (BST) or Autism Support Teacher (AST) provides specially designed instruction and documented behavioral monitoring for these students throughout the day in order to facilitate access in the Least Restrictive Environment (LRE).
 This daily support may include Social Skills Instruction, Replacement Behavior Instruction, Crisis Intervention, Safe Space or Chill Out, Escort, Short-term Stabilization, Re-integration, and general case management.
-Through collaboration with subject area teachers, administrators, parents as well as other involved persons/agencies, the BST teaches students to self-monitor their academic and behavioral performance; thereby, building capacity for student self-management.
+Through collaboration with subject area teachers, administrators, parents as well as other involved persons/agencies, the BST/AST teaches students to self-monitor their academic and behavioral performance; thereby, building capacity for student self-management.